 Join the stand-off on a metaphorical tour via Cardiff, Chew Valley and Hawaii

-CALLUM SHEEDY has had a barnstorming season, navigating Bristol Bears through their journey towards the Gallagher Premiership play-offs, netting 122 league points before the Covid-enforced break and making the fly-half jersey his own.
+CALLUM SHEEDY has had a barnstorming season, navigating Bristol Bears through their journey to the Gallagher Premiership play-offs and making the fly-half jersey his own.
+And now he’s been called up to the Wales squad!
 The Cardiff native tells us about his life…

 “AT 16 or 17 years old I was a pathetic goalkicker.
 I was terrible.
 I didn’t even kick for our school (Millfield) – Tom Whiteley, the Saracens scrum-half, used to kick for us.
 I just loved running the ball.